dfir-dd/dfir-scripts/README.md

-    -e                      extract event logs in squshfs container -m                      parse mft (expect $MFT in Windows Root) -ha <Hayabusa_Folder>   execute hayabusa (the rules should be in the same folder as the executable) -i                      switch to case-insensitive (for dissect acquire output) -l                      list available timezones
+    -e                      extract event logs in squshfs container -m                      parse mft (expect $MFT in Windows Root) -ha <Hayabusa_Folder>   execute hayabusa (the rules should be in the same folder as the executable) -i                      switch to case-insensitive (necessary in case of dissect acquire output) -l                      list available timezones
     -h                      show this help information
 ```